Official Website of the Mescalero Apache Tribe

 Fuels: mixed conifer, grass, pine/juniper

-Resources: The South Fork and Salt fires are currently staffed with 21 crews, 6 helicopters, 54 engines, 8 bulldozers, and 13 water tenders.
+Resources: The South Fork and Salt fires are currently staffed with 13 crews, 1 helicopter, 21 engines,

 Closures: A South Fork Fire Emergency Closure Order was issued on June 20, 2024, for national forest lands within the Smokey Bear Ranger District.
 The identified areas, and roads and trails therein, are closed to public access to allow firefighting personnel to work and through the fire area safely.
 More information is available at www.fs.usda.gov/alerts/lincoln/alerts-notices/?aid=88199.